 AREDS and AREDS2 formulas are nutritional supplements that have been clinically proven to reduce the risk of AMD progression.

 The AREDS and AREDS2 formulas are combinations of a high dose of daily vitamins and minerals including vitamins C and E, copper, lutein, zinc and zeaxanthin.

 Cholesterol is a fatty substance that can build up in blood vessels and prevent the blood flow essential for maintaining healthy eye tissue.
 Controlling your cholesterol can protect you from developing macular degeneration.

 Furthermore, blood pressure control may be an important factor in AMD prevention.
 The Framingham Heart and Eye Studies and Beaver Dam Eye Study conducted a study that indicated a significant link between high blood pressure and the development of advanced, potentially blinding forms of macular degeneration.

 Exercise regularly and maintain a healthy weight

 Regular exercise can reduce the risk of developing macular degeneration.

 According to a study in the British Journal of Ophthalmology, researchers found that people who led an active lifestyle were 70% less likely to have AMD develop during the follow-up period.

 Undergo routine eye exams

 Lastly, have your eyes checked regularly.
 By performing a comprehensive eye exam, your eye doctor can help catch AMD early.
 The earlier macular degeneration is diagnosed, the sooner you can start a treatment plan that may slow the disease and keep you from developing severe vision loss.
 In some cases, treatment can restore some lost vision.
-Contact to find the best treatment plan and learn about steps you can take to manage your AMD.Our practice serves patients from Westfield, Piscataway, Metuchen, and Springfield Township, New Jersey and surrounding communities.
+Contact Dr. Kress to find the best treatment plan and learn about steps you can take to manage your AMD.Our practice serves patients from Westfield, Piscataway, Metuchen, and Springfield Township, New Jersey and surrounding communities.